Facebook is changing its name to Meta

 A new name may change how the company proceeds from here, but by and large you can expect some of its legacy platforms to remain exactly as they are today.

 Think the whole thing is ridiculous?
-So does our TechRadar's Content Director, Jeremy Kaplan.
+So does TechRadar's Content Director, Jeremy Kaplan.